xpnteam/xpnet/README.md

 with .NET Core, it is essentially the result of Microsoft open-sourcing the .NET base libraries, runtime and compilers.
 It runs on Windows, Linux and macOS.
-The core things you expect from a .NET environment are there: String and Stream and List<T>, but it works on more than just Windows, and many of the "edges" of the base class library have been cleaned up.
+The core things you expect from a .NET environment are there: String and Stream and List<T>, but it works on more than just Windows, and some of the "rough edges" of the base class library have been cleaned up.

 An XPNet plugin consists of three parts: